Garmin GPSMAP 67i Review & InReach Device Comparison

 Garmin GPSMAP 67i sun and moon app

-A fantastic upgrade compared to the Explorer+ is the built-in LED flashlight app included in the 67i.
-The intuitive interface offers three modes:
+One great upgrade over the Explorer+ is the built-in LED flashlight app on the 67i.
+It has three useful modes:

-2. Strobe mode with adjustable intervals for signaling.
+• Strobe mode with adjustable intervals for signaling

-However, I’ve noticed that it scratches and scuffs more easily than I expected, especially when compared to my Explorer+, which felt more durable and resilient despite being older.
+However, I noticed it scratches and scuffs more easily than I thought.
+My older Explorer+ felt tougher and more durable.

 Favorite Amazon Finds for the GPSMAP 67i